srujan00123/frappe-oauth-nextjs/examples/README.md

-# Frappe OAuth NextJS Examples
+# Frappe OAuth Next Examples

-This directory contains examples of how to use the `frappe-oauth-nextjs` package.
+This directory contains examples of how to use the `frappe-oauth-next` package.

 ## Basic Setup